chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 ### Grouping by all the characters

-In the previous section, we improved the performance of searching a dictionary by grouping words by their first two characters.
+In the previous section, we improved the runtime of searching a dictionary by grouping words by their first two characters.
 But the implementation is still not as optimal as it can be.
-When we try to find words starting with the prefix 'abc', for example, we currently loop through all the words in the 'ab' dictionary.
+For example, when we try to find words starting with the prefix ‘abc’, we still loop through all the words in the ‘ab’ dictionary.

-Alternatively, instead of specifying a number of levels beforehand, we can group by _all_ the characters in each word.
-When we add 'apple' to the dictionary, for example, we'll create sub-dictionaries for 'a', 'ap', 'app', 'appl', and 'apple'.
+Alternatively, instead of specifying the number of levels beforehand, we can group by _all_ the characters in each word.
+When we add 'apple' to the dictionary, we'll create sub-dictionaries for 'a', 'ap', 'app', 'appl', and 'apple'.

 ```javascript
 function insert(dictionary, word) {